 - Entering the library with uncovered beverages.
 (Examples of covered beverages are coffee cups with a lid, water or soft drink bottles with a screw on top, soft drink cans and soft drink containers with a lid and straw).

-- Weapons such as explosives, firearms, knives, look-alike weapons, or any other objects that can reasonably be considered as weapons, are not permitted on library property or at any related events.
+- Weapons such as explosives, firearms except by on-duty law enforcement officers, knives, look-alike weapons, or any other objects that can reasonably be considered as weapons, are not permitted on Library property or at any related events.

 - Users are not permitted to leave personal belongings when they leave the building.
 The library is not responsible for any loss of user’s personal belongings, through theft or otherwise.
 Bulky items that take up excessive space are not permitted in the library facilities or on library grounds.